neoncitylights/neoncitylights/README.md

 # Hello! 😊👋

 My name is Samantha (she/her), and I'm a student currently studying computer science.
-I'm passionate about open-source software, computer science, hardware engineering, and natural language processing!
+I'm passionate about fine arts and all sorts of things related to programming, including FOSS (free, open-source software), computer science, and software engineering.
+I think natural language processing is quite fascinating as well!

 Previously, I've worked as a full-stack software engineer at ShoutWiki from January 2017 to July 2019.